o3de/o3de.org/content/docs/atom-guide/features/_index.md

 Deferred Fog
 : A post-processing effect that creates volumetric fog in a scene.
-In Atom, deferred fog uses dynamic noise octaves to create fog, and uses ray marching to render the fog.
+Deferred fog is calculated using dynamic noise octaves to create fog, and ray marching to render the fog.

 *Related to: [O3DE Deferred Fog Component](TBD)*

 Depth of Field
-: A post-processing effect that uses a point-of-focus and distance to simulate the bokeh effect (softening of distant objects) in a camera.
+: A post-processing effect that uses a point-of-focus and distance to simulate a bokeh effect (softening of distant objects) in a camera.
 Atom handles depth of field effects using shader passes.

 *Related to: [O3DE Depth of Field Component](/docs/user-guide/components/reference/atom/depth-of-field.md)*